-Can you guess what has prompted this post on Bible verses about brothers?
-Yes, my boys who are busy yelling at each other, need to be reminded how blessed they are to have each other.
+My boys who are busy yelling at each other, need to be reminded how blessed they are to have each other.
 Human nature being selfish from the start does not naturally lend itself to the love we read about in scripture.

 Whether you have battling boys or are looking for a good sibling verse, come along with me as we explore Bible verses about brothers, and let’s encourage them to love and give us moms a bit of peace!

 What does the Bible Say about Loving Your Brother?

 We have two kinds of brothers in the Bible.
 Our true blood brothers and those who are family through the blood of Christ.
 Whether we are talking about physical siblings or church unity, it is God’s desire that we treat each other differently than our natural sinful nature compels us.

 And a brother is born for adversity.
 (Proverbs 17:17 NKJV)

 You know, it was just recently that I understood what this verse means.
 How wonderful is it that God gives us friends and siblings to help us through hard times!

 We also need to flip that around.
 We are here to support and encourage our brothers as well.

 A brother offended is harder to win than a strong city,